GeekBoySupreme/TabTrum/README.md

 ## Beta
 The Beta is now available via the release channel - <a href='https://bit.ly/tabtrumbeta'>bit.ly/tabtrumbeta</a>.<br/>
-If you want to play around with the actual Release, find it here - <a href='https://bit.ly/tabtrumbeta'>bit.ly/tabtrum</a>
+If you want to play around with the actual Release, find it here on the Chrome Web Store - <a href='https://bit.ly/tabtrum'>bit.ly/tabtrum</a>

 ## License
 The Extension is made under the purview of the <a href='https://choosealicense.com/licenses/mit/'>MIT License</a>.
 You are welcome to fork and make changes to TabTrum but do attribute